minershive/hiveon-kb/guides/nvidia_dr.md

 #### Not enough disk space
 - use disk-expand tool to enlarge disk to use all space
-- remove unused drivers at /hive-driver-pack (to do this, send the `rm /hive-drivers-pack/NV*` command to your worker - it will delete all the available Nvidia driver archives)
+- remove unused drivers at /hive-driver-pack (to do this, send the `rm /hive-drivers-pack/NV*` command to your worker - it will delete all the available NVIDIA driver archives)
 - uninstall miners by hpkg tool

 #### Installation fail when unpacking driver